-We estimate, based on the assumed initial public offering price of \$16.00 per share, which is the midpoint of the range included on the cover page of this prospectus, that we will recognize \$1.2 million of stock-based compensation at the time of the grant and an additional \$1.1 million over the next four years.
-This estimated stock-based compensation is calculated in accordance with FASB Accounting Standards Codification Topic 718, assuming an exercise price of \$16.00, which is the midpoint of the range on the cover page of this prospectus.
+We estimate, based on the initial public offering price of \$18.00 per share, that we will recognize \$1.3 million of stock-based compensation at the time of the grant and an additional \$1.3 million over the next four years.
+This estimated stock-based compensation is calculated in accordance with FASB Accounting Standards Codification Topic 718, using the exercise price of \$18.00.
 A description of the methodologies and assumptions we use to value options awards and the manner in which we recognize the related expense are described in Note 10 to our consolidated financial statements, Stock-Based Compensation.
 These amounts may not correspond to the actual value eventually realized by Mr. Reddy and Mr. Kinsey because the value depends on the market value of our common stock at the time the option is exercised.